 You’ve probably heard about omega-3 fatty acids for dogs, but do you know what they do and why they are so important for your dog’s health?
 Integrative veterinarian Dr. Julie Buzby knows there’s nothing “fishy” about this essential fatty acid that is commonly found in fish oils.
-By the end of this post, you’ll know the benefits of omega-3s, and why it’s another option you may want to consider for your senior dog.
+By the end of this post, you’ll know the benefits of omega-3s, possible side effects, and how to choose an omega-3 supplement for your dog.

 “Amazing” is a word I reserve for the best of the best, which is why I’m pairing it here with “omega-3 fatty acids for dogs.”
-As an integrative veterinarian for 20+ years, omega-3s are one of my favorite tools in my canine healthcare toolbox, especially for our beloved grey-muzzled companions.
+As an integrative veterinarian for 25+ years, omega-3s are one of my favorite tools in my canine healthcare toolbox, especially for our beloved older dogs.
 But what are omega-3 fatty acids, and more importantly, can they help your dog?
 Let’s find out.

 - What are omega-3 fatty acids?